wp-plugins/updraftplus/readme.txt

 * FEATURE: Dropbox and Google Drive now check available quota before uploading
 * FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist@gmail.com
 * FEATURE: The SFTP/FTPS add-on now supports implicit encryption (so now both explicit + implicit are supported)
-* FIX: Fix corruption issue in larger Rackspace Cloud Files backups (fixed a bug in Rackspace's Cloud Files library)
+* FIX: Fix serious corruption issue in larger Rackspace Cloud Files backups (fixed a bug in Rackspace's Cloud Files library)
 * FIX: Fix mcrypt call in Dropbox module to be compatible with PHP 5.2 on Windows, and with ancient FreeBSD versions which have no /dev/urandom
 * FIX: Allow top-level "Restore" button even if no backup sets currently known (to allow uploading some)
 * TWEAK: Database backup now includes more info about original WP install (e.g. WP/PHP versions)